Poached salmon is wonderfully moist and delicate. This easy recipe takes just 20 minutes, making it the perfect stress-free weeknight dinner.

 Instructions

-- Pour the wine into a 12-inch lidded skillet.
+- Pour the wine into a 12-inch skillet with a tight-fitting lid.
 Bring to a simmer over medium heat.

 - Place the dill weed in the skillet, reserving a few sprigs for garnish.
 Place the salmon fillets on top of the dill, skin side down.
 Sprinkle the salmon with kosher salt, black pepper, and garlic powder.

-- Cover the pan tightly with the lid or a double layer of foil.
+- Cover the pan tightly with the lid.
+If your skillet doesn't have a lid, use a double layer of foil.

 - Poach the salmon until it's no longer raw in the thickest part, for 5-10 minutes, depending on its thickness.
 It should reach an internal temperature of 145°F.

-- Serve the salmon immediately (with hollandaise sauce if you wish), or chill it for at least 2 hours and serve it cold with mayonnaise or tartar sauce.
+- Serve the salmon immediately, or chill it for at least 2 hours and serve it cold with tartar sauce.

 Notes